 Fact 1.
-St. Patrick's second home Where in the world is most associated with St. Patrick?
+St Patrick's second home Where in the world is most associated with St Patrick?
 Most people would say the island of Ireland, but did you know that the snake-banishing shepherd-turned-saint is also Nigeria’s patron saint?
 It happened when missionaries from Ireland brought Catholicism to West Africa in the 1920s.
-Now, every year on March 17, along with the Irish, Nigerians wear their brightest greens to celebrate St. Patrick with the rest of the world!
+Now, every year on March 17, along with the Irish, Nigerians wear their brightest greens to celebrate St Patrick with the rest of the world!
 Fact 2.
 Walk in the footsteps of an ancient beast About 350 million years ago, the earth was empty and all life was bound to the ocean.
 But all that changed in Ireland with the tetrapods, the first creatures to crawl on land.
 The proof?
 Down at Valentia Island off the County Kerry coast are the tiny preserved footprints where the tetrapods squirmed ashore, frozen in time and captured in stone.
 Watch your step, now!
 Fact 3.
 Ireland’s Olympics Long before the Olympics came into being in Ancient Greece, Ireland hosted its own version – the Tailteann Games.
 What bizarrely started as a funeral contest at the Hill of Tara evolved into an athletic competition that lasted millennia.
 Archery, horse-racing and hurling (the still-popular Irish sport) were all categories, and the games saw a brief revival in the 1920s when they were held at Dublin’s Croke Park Stadium.
 Fact 4.
-The Emerald Isle of the Caribbean The Irish have traveled the world to settle down for centuries.
+The Emerald Isle of the Caribbean The Irish have travelled the world to settle down for centuries.
 But did you know that we also have strong Irish roots in the Caribbean?
 On the tiny island of Montserrat, some citizens can trace their ancestry back to 17th century Ireland, with many still having Irish surnames.
 You’ll even find towns named Cork and Kinsale, and it’s not unusual to hear traditional Irish melodies sung on Montserrat’s paradisiacal beaches.
 Bliss.
 Fact 5.
 An Antarctic adventurer The extraordinary tale of Tom Crean and Ernest Shackleton is one of endurance.
 In 1914, Kerryman Crean and Kildare native Shackleton embarked on the Endurance Expedition, which aimed to cross the Antarctic by way of the South Pole.
 Both were stranded with the crew in pack ice and made a heroic escape through frigid seas and dangerous terrain.
 Toast a pint to the explorers at the South Pole Inn – established by Crean himself in County Kerry.
 Fact 6.
 Why is the sky blue?
 The question every child asks more than once was finally answered by one John Tyndall, an Irish scientist born in County Carlow.
-We know that light is made up of the seven colors of the rainbow, but Tyndall discovered that when the light from the sun hits the Earth’s atmosphere, the blue-colored particles are scattered faster than the others.
+We know that light is made up of the seven colours of the rainbow, but Tyndall discovered that when the light from the sun hits the Earth’s atmosphere, the blue-coloured particles are scattered faster than the others.
 And where looks better under blue skies than Ireland?
 Fact 7.
 Ireland’s dairy delights Our green, green grass not only looks rather pretty, we can thank it for some allowing us to produce some of the best tasting dairy products in the world!
 Think slices of Kearney Blue cheese on biscuits, Kerrygold or Abernathy butter spread over freshly baked soda bread, and lightly whipped cream settling carefully on top of a warming Irish coffee.
 Of course, we don’t get green grass without our lovely temperate climate, so from the bottom of all our stomachs, we thank you.
 More to Explore Fun Facts: Part OneEager for more quirky facts about Ireland?
 Check out these interesting titbits...
-Off the Beaten TrackTake yourself off the well-traveled path, and explore Ireland's quirkier side...
+Off the Beaten TrackTake yourself off the well-travelled path, and explore Ireland's quirkier side...
 Ireland's Unique AccommodationBarges, bubble domes and ancient towers – stay in ireland's most unique places.